ASHWIN990/hbhc/README.md

 * IN Linux/Unix you can call the script from any where

 * IN Windows You must be in the Directory or folder where you cloned the repo.
-    * And the run
+    * And then run

     ```python
-    python3 sha1-cracker #Or any other script
+    python3 sha1-cracker --hash hash.txt --wordlist wordlist.txt#Or any other script
     ```

 ### Options